Argentina’s government is wooing entrepreneurs with a new law

 New channels of financing

 For the first time, Argentina will allocate public funds to co-invest with private investors in order to promote the development of entrepreneurial projects.
-The Entrepreneurs’ Law will create the Fiduciary Fund for the Development of Venture Capital (FONDCE) which will work to finance both ventures and venture capital institutions.
-Over the next year, the fund will contribute up to 40% (of the total capital committed) to three venture capital funds, so long as the institutions also provide a counterpart.
+The Entrepreneurs’ Law will create the Fiduciary Fund for the Development of Venture Capital (FONDCE), which will work to finance ventures and venture capital institutions.
+Over the next year, the fund will contribute up to 40 percent (of the total capital committed) to three venture capital funds, so long as the institutions also provide a counterpart.

 A formal registry of venture capital institutions will also be created and serve as a place for Argentina’s various institutions and investors to register and share information.
 Fund managers, private investors, as well as funds and trusts, regardless of whether they are public or private, will all be able to register.
 This will make it much easier to track VC activity in the country.